ClintUNI/UIM/README.md

    What're the differences?
 Luau LSP provides in-editor type checking.
 Roblox Lua LSP does not.
 Lua LSP is by far the most superior way to go.

 7. [Git](https://git-scm.com) - Versiona management tool for your command line/terminal.
 This allows you to access and utilize github in a more streamlined manner to both pull and push updates.

-## Protocol

-When working on new features please create your own branch dedicated to that feature.
-This means a branch per feature per developer.
-Once done, merge it to the development branch.
-Main is to be restricted to **release** builds only.
-This means that it is fully functional and playable without any major bugs.